 Introduced to Finsa’s production grounds, Simone Post encountered a world of contrasts in which tree trunks were shredded and transformed into MDF, while advanced machines were producing digital prints, convincingly mimicking wood.
-In awe by these industrial processes moving towards results in opposite directions, Simone Post based last year’s collection of samples on playing with the tension between the natural and artificial, displaying a range of in-carved prints inspired by the natural drawing of woodgrain.
+In awe by these industrial processes moving towards results in opposite directions, Simone Post based her wood in process samples on playing with the tension between the natural and artificial, displaying a range of in-carved prints inspired by the natural drawing of woodgrain.
 Undergoing a sophisticated abstraction, the prints didn’t aim for mimicking wood but illustrated a clear reference to their origin.
 Further researching the possibilities of the CNC machine, she now used different mill sizes and shapes to reveal different layers of the wood-based materials in more simplified versions of her drawings.
 Returning the focus to the surprising consistency of Finsa’s materials, Post unveils the underlying fibre layers, introducing us to a fibrous chipboard filling, a finer MDF and a colourful melamine layer – all in one stroke.